-- Information we receive from other sources.
-We may receive information about you if you use any of the other websites we operate or the other services we provide.
-In this case we will have informed you when we collected that data that it may be shared internally and combined with data collected on this site.
-We are also working closely with third parties (including, for example, business partners, sub-contractors in technical, delivery services, analytics providers, search information providers) and may receive information about you from them.
+Information we receive from other sources.
+We may receive information about you if you use any of the Services Sites We operate or the other Services We provide.
+In this case We will have informed you when We collected that data that it may be shared internally and combined with data collected on Our Site(s).
+We are also working closely with third parties (including, for example, business partners, sub-contractors, delivery services, analytics providers, search information providers) and may receive information about you from them.

 We use information held about you in the following ways:

-- to provide you with information about other Public Health England services we offer that we feel may be of interest to you, you can opt out of receiving any communication we send you relating to this at any time;
+- to provide you with information about other Department of Health and its executive agenciesí services We offer that we feel may be of interest to you.
+You can opt out of receiving any communication We send you relating to this at any time;

 - to notify you about changes to our service;

-- to make suggestions and recommendations to you and other users of our site about services that may interest you or them.
+- to make suggestions and recommendations to you and other users of Our Site(s) about services that may interest you or them.

 We may share your information with selected third parties including:

 - Business partners, suppliers and sub-contractors for the performance of any contract We enter into with you.